-Autumn in the Yorkshire Dales: one day photography workshops
+Autumn in Nidderdale AONB : one day photography workshop

-Autum in the Yorkshire Dales is always a favourite.
-The emphasis for these workshps will be on photographing woodland an we will spend good time in two or at the most three locations.
-We will take in the odd big view as well, but details and a different perspective are the priority here.
+The emphasis for this workshop will be photographing woodland an we will spend good time in two or at the most three locations.
+Depending on conditions, we may take in the odd big view as well, but details and a different perspective are the priority here.
 I plan for us to spend our time in the Nidderdale AONB, which includes the beautiful and relatively less known Washburn Valley.

 Autumn has become increasingly unpredictable of late but, even where trees have lost their leaves, there are wonderful images to be made, focusing on the structure and colours of trunks and branches.
-Moorland grasses also look fabulous in their Autumn guise - particularly if we can catch them with a little jack frost or a hint of mist!
-We will also be looking at how to create most abstract compositions of the trees and leaves.
+Moorland grasses also look fabulous in their autumn guise - particularly if we can catch them with a little jack frost or a hint of mist!
+We will also be looking at how to create more abstract compositions of the trees and leaves.

 I have in mind some specific locations but plan to keep a bit of flexibility, given that weather and leaf colour can all vary enormously from year to year.
 One of my key aims for the day is to help you to see the potential for images in all types of location and across all types of subject and, in particular, to help you identify and capture the more intimate, abstract landscapes, macros and nature shots that can be made almost anywhere.

 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 We will also spend a little time learning about processing techniques and looking at the various options available.
-I will finalise a start time and place nearer the time - but the day will include at least 8 hours tuition.
-We will meet at an agreed location and can either travel in my car or people are welcome to travel in their own cars should they prefer.
+I will finalise a start time and place nearer the time - but the plan is for a dawn start, unless dictations dictate otherwise.
+We will meet at an agreed location and will probably walk from there; although we may also drive to a couple of other nearby locations.

 If you’d like to know a little bit more about what to expect on one of my workshops, please have a look here.